Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Methodology Analysis and Potential Direction

-When it comes to the public networks, the top five widely used networks are AlexNet, VGGNet, Inception, ResNet, and U-Net, respectively.
-The characters of these widely used public networks are provided in Sec.~\ref{RANN}.
+When it comes to the public networks, the top five widely used networks are VGGNet, Inception, U-Net, AlexNet, and ResNet.
 There are some characteristic optimized networks based on these public networks.
-For example, a network called LCU-Net, which optimized the original U-Net by increasing the diversity of the receptive field and decreasing the memory requirement of the network, is proposed to perform the microorganism image segmentation task in~\cite{Zhang-2020-AMCF,Zhang-2021-LANL}, and a transferred parallel neural network, which combines a pre-trained deep learning model using as a feature extractor and an untrained model, is introduced in~\cite{Wang-2018-TPCN}.
+For example, a network called LCU-Net, which optimizes the original U-Net by increasing the diversity of the receptive field and decreasing the memory requirement of the network, is proposed to perform the microorganism image segmentation task in~\cite{Zhang-2020-AMCF,Zhang-2021-LANL}, and a transferred parallel neural network, which combines a pre-trained deep learning model using as a feature extractor and an untrained model, is introduced in~\cite{Wang-2018-TPCN}.
+These public networks can be widely used due to their outstanding performance in image analysis.
+AlexNet is the first CNN to win the champion place in ILSVRC 2012, and it is one of the symbols of the rise of CNN.
+GoogLeNet (Inception-V1) and VGGNet win the first and second places in ILSVRC 2014, respectively.
+ResNet is the champion in ILSVRC 2015.
+U-Net is one of the most popular segmentation networks.
+These networks have a significant influence on the development of deep neural networks.
+Their characteristics are provided in Sec.~\ref{RANN}.

-In addition to optimising these networks, there are also some other innovative points in the MIA tasks based on deep neural networks.
+In addition to optimizing these networks, there are also some other innovative points in the MIA tasks based on deep neural networks.
 For instance, in~\cite{Cui-2018-TSIF}, the original plankton images are converted into texture and shape images to improve the feature diversity.
 These three kinds of images are concatenated for the subsequent AlexNet training.
-Besides, in~\cite{Cheng-2020-MTCN}, to address the unrecognisable problem caused by the target angle change, the translational and rotational features are applied.
+Besides, in~\cite{Cheng-2020-MTCN}, the translational and rotational features are applied to address the unrecognizable problem caused by the target angle change.
 The rotational features are extracted from the polar images transformed from the original images (from Cartesian to polar coordinates) by CNN.

 Besides, transfer learning also plays an essential role in the MIA tasks based on deep neural networks.
 According to the statistic, we find more than 15 papers involving transfer learning technology.
 Transfer learning focuses on storing knowledge learned from one task and applying it to a different but related task~\cite{West-2007-SRPA,Doodfellow-2016-DL}.
 Transfer learning has many applications, such as it can be used to perform the task that has limited training data~\cite{Zhang-2020-AMCF}, and it can be applied as the feature extractor for extracting the potential high-level features~\cite{Wang-2018-TPCN}.
 Among the MIA tasks based on transfer learning, there are some characteristic works.
 For example, in~\cite{Lee-2016-PCIL}, to address the imbalanced problem, a balanced sub-dataset is made from the original dataset for pre-training the CNN, and then the original dataset is used for fine-tuning the network.
 In~\cite{Rodrigues-2018-ETLS}, the plankton dataset ISIIS and the public dataset ImageNet are used to pre-train the deep learning models to determine the influence of different pre-trained datasets.